 And even if a game survives, you'll be at a competitive disadvantage when you join because everyone else has more playtime than you.

 Compatibility issues if you wait too long.

-Sometimes games are re-released for modern systems, sometimes a workaround is made available, but neither is guaranteed.
-Waiting too long can be a huge downer.
+Sometimes games are re-released for modern systems.
+Sometimes a workaround is made available.
+But those aren't guaranteed.
+Waiting too long can mean you miss out for good.